danyk20/BRIL-K8-cluster/OpenStack/README.md

 3. Run `slave-config.sh`
     - Note: Use token and hash from last line in master node, if you didn't save it just run `kubeadm token create --print-join-command` on master node
+4. Repeat process for all remaining Slave Nodes

 ### Validate cluster